-• DRE+VVPAT machines-direct-recording electronic (DRE) voting machines with a voter-verifiable paper audit trail (VVPAT)-provide the voter a touchscreen (or other) interface, then print a paper ballot that is displayed to the voter under glass.
-The voter is expected to review this ballot and approve it after which the machine • BMD+Scanner all-in-one machines provide the voter a touchscreen (or other) interface to input ballot choices and print a paper ballot that is ejected from a slot for the voter to inspect.
+- DRE+VVPAT machines-direct-recording electronic (DRE) voting machines with a voter-verifiable paper audit trail (VVPAT)-provide the voter a touchscreen (or other) interface, then print a paper ballot that is displayed to the voter under glass.
+The voter is expected to review this ballot and approve it, after which the machine deposits it into a ballot box.
+DRE+VVPAT machines do not contain optical scanners; that is, they do not read what is marked on the paper ballot; instead, they tabulate the vote directly from inputs to the touchscreen or other interface. - BMD+Scanner all-in-one machines provide the voter a touchscreen (or other) interface to input ballot choices and print a paper ballot that is ejected from a slot for the voter to inspect.
 The voter then reinserts the ballot into the slot, after which the all-in-one BMD+scanner scans it and deposits it into a ballot box.
 Or, some BMD+Scanner all-in-one machines display the paper ballot behind plexiglass for the voter to inspect, before mechanically depositing it into a ballot box.